Henri Nestlé

-Henri Nestlé ([ɑ̃ʁi nɛsle]; born Heinrich Nestle, [ˈhaɪnrɪç ˈnɛstlə]; 10 August 1814 – 7 July 1890) was a Swiss-German confectioner and the founder of Nestlé, the world's largest food and beverage company.
+Henri Nestlé ([ɑ̃ʁi nɛsle]; born Heinrich Nestle, [ˈhaɪnrɪç ˈnɛstlə]; 10 August 1814 – 7 July 1890) was a German-born Swiss confectioner and the founder of Nestlé, the world's largest food and beverage company.

 Early life

-Heinrich Nestle was born on 10 August 1814 in Frankfurt am Main.
+Henri Nestlé was born Heinrich Nestle on 10 August 1814 in Frankfurt am Main.
 He was the eleventh of fourteen children of Johann Ulrich Matthias Nestle and Anna Maria Catharina Ehemann.
-Nestlé's father, by tradition, inherited the business of his father, Johann Ulrich Nestle, and became a glazier in Töngesgasse.
-The later Lord Mayor of Frankfurt am Main, Gustav Edmund Nestlé, was his brother.
+Nestle's father, by tradition, inherited the business of his father, Johann Ulrich Nestle, and became a glazier in Töngesgasse.
+The later Lord Mayor of Frankfurt am Main, Gustav Edmund Nestle, was his brother.

 The Nestle family has its roots in western Swabia, predominantly in boroughs of the Black Forest such as Dornstetten, Freudenstadt, Mindersbach, Nagold, and Sulz am Neckar.
-In the Swabian dialect, "Nestlé" is a small bird's nest.
-The name Nestlé also has different variations, including Nästlin, Nästlen, Nestlin, Nestlen, and Niestle.
+In the Swabian dialect, "Nestle" is a small bird's nest.
+The name Nestle also has different variations, including Nästlin, Nästlen, Nestlin, Nestlen, and Niestle.
+Nestlé with é is a frenchification of the German name, although Switzerland is 67% German-speaking.

-The Nestlé family tree began with three brothers (thus the three young birds in the nest being fed by their mother on the family coat of arms) from Mindersbach, called Hans, Heinrich, and Samuel Nestlin.
+The Nestle family tree began with three brothers (thus the three young birds in the nest being fed by their mother on the family coat of arms) from Mindersbach, called Hans, Heinrich, and Samuel Nestlin.
 The father of these three sons was born circa 1495.
 Hans, the eldest, was born in 1520 and had a son with the same name, who later became mayor of Nagold.
 His son Ulrich was a barber and his fifth son was the first glazier in the family.
 For over five generations, this profession was passed down from father to son.
 Additionally, the Nestles provided a number of mayors for the boroughs of Dornstetten, Freudenstadt, Nagold, and Sulz am Neckar.